lablup/backend.ai-webui/README.md

 $ polymer serve --npm
 ```

-### Running websocket with node.js (only needed with pure ES6 dev. environment / browser)
+### Running websocket with node.js

+This is only needed with pure ES6 dev. environment / browser.
+With `Electron`, websocket proxy automatically starts.

 ```
 $ cd wsproxy